 Solution: Inspect the fuel line looking for any clogs preventing fuel flow.
-Replace a fuel line on you Ryobi string trimmer that is clogged, kinked or has developed cracks from age.
+Replace a fuel line on your Ryobi string trimmer that is clogged, kinked, or has developed cracks from age.

 Plugged Fuel Tank Vent on a Ryobi String Trimmer

-The fuel tank vent, also called a check valve, can become plugged preventing air from passing through the vent to equalize air pressure in the fuel tank.
+The fuel tank vent also called a check valve can become plugged preventing air from passing through the vent to equalize the air pressure in the fuel tank.
 A plugged vent can cause a vacuum to form in the fuel tank keeping fuel from flowing out of the tank.

 If fuel isn’t running through the fuel lines and you don’t have a clogged line or a plugged fuel filter, there is a good chance the fuel tank vent is plugged.
 You can test this by loosening or removing the fuel cap to allow air into the tank.
 Start the trimmer, and allow it to run.